ARGANS/training-raster-clipper/TUTORIAL.md

 :arrow_forward: Train the model using [`RandomForestClassifier.fit`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.fit)

-:arrow_formard: Use the model to [`predict`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.predict) the classes of the rest of the Sentinel-2 raster, and return the result.
+:arrow_forward: Use the model to [`predict`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.predict) the classes of the rest of the Sentinel-2 raster, and return the result.
 The prediction needs a list of elements, with each element being a list of reflectances in all bands.
 See `reshape` from numpy.
 Remainder: `rasters.values` gives access to the underlying numpy array.

 #### Expected result